Skip to content

 5 min read

-Flood Re is a government-backed insurance scheme set up to help people in high-risk flood areas obtain more affordable home insurance.
+• Flood Re is a government-backed insurance scheme set up to help people in high-risk flood areas obtain more affordable home insurance

 What is the Flood Re scheme?

 Unlike other reinsurance companies Flood Re is a publicly accountable not-for-profit fund.
 It is owned and managed by the insurance industry, and it has been designed to address a specific issue for a specific period.
-Flood Re is funded by the insurance providers themselves – all UK home insurance providers pay into the Flood Re pot.
+Flood Re is funded by the insurance providers themselves – all UK home insurance providers pay into the Flood Re fund.

 What is flood insurance?

-Buildings insurance covers damage to the structure of the property, while a contents policy covers the loss of or damage to your home’s contents and your belongings.
+Buildings insurance covers flood damage to the structure of the property, while a contents policy covers the loss of or damage to your home’s contents and your belongings.

 How does Flood Re work?

-Flood Re works behind the scenes – there is no difference to the way you buy a policy or make an insurance claim.
+For homeowners, there is no difference to the way you buy a policy or make an insurance claim when your policy is backed by Flood Re.

 Insurers are solely responsible for setting the price householders pay for their cover and will take into account the premium paid to Flood Re when setting prices.